You don’t ask your candidate these interview questions. You ask yourself!

 What is the level of urgency with which you need to place someone in a particular role?

 The more quickly you need to place someone in a role, typically the fewer the candidates and the less picky you get to be about your choice.
 My recommendation is to reduce the urgency as much as possible by always looking for new talent whenever and wherever possible.
+That means looking for candidates even when you have all of your positions full.
+You never know when someone is going to receive a better offer, get fired, or move.
+Recruiting keeps your bench full and connections warm with potential employees.

 Tip: Always be looking for superstar talent.
 When you find one, hire them – whether you have an opening or not.
 Eventually, you will need them.